 Along with the nervous system, the skeletal system, and the muscular system also recover when you sleep.
 Therefore, sleeping is necessary for survival.
 We also feel more alert, restful, calm, and happy after sound sleep.

-Sleep has a critical role in brain function, systemic physiology, in maintaining metabolism, regulation of appetite and the functioning of the immune, hormonal, and cardiovascular systems.14
+Sleep plays a critical role in brain function, systemic physiology, in maintaining metabolism, regulation of appetite and the functioning of the immune, hormonal, and cardiovascular systems.3

-Normal healthy sleep is characterized by various factors.
-These factors include sufficient duration, good quality, appropriate timing and regularity and the absence of sleep disturbances, and disorders.
+Normal healthy sleep is characterized by various factors that include sufficient duration, good quality, appropriate timing and regularity, and the absence of sleep disturbances and disorders.3

-While sleeping, your alertness and consciousness are altered.
-Your muscular and sensory activity drastically reduce when sleeping.
+While sleeping, your alertness and consciousness are altered, and the muscular and sensory activity reduces drastically.
 There is also a modest decrease in the body’s metabolism during sleep.

 While we don’t usually respond to our surrounding environment while sleeping, the state of sleep is very different from being totally unconscious (like when under anesthesia or in a coma).

-Sleeping has a crucial role in maintaining the normal motor and cognitive functions of the body.14
+Sleep deprivation disrupts the normal motor and cognitive functions of the body.4

 Our body’s natural circadian rhythm or biological clock plays an important role in regulating sleep.

-Thus, we can infer that it is not normal to be feeling sleepy when the body is supposed to be awake.
+From the above explanation we can infer that it is not normal to feel sleepy when the body is supposed to be awake.
 Such problems with sleep can be attributed to poor lifestyle habits or certain underlying medical conditions.

-Such issues can also indicate the presence of disorders like insomnia, obstructive sleep apnea, narcolepsy, and others.
+Such issues may also indicate the presence of disorders like insomnia, obstructive sleep apnea, narcolepsy, and others.

 The hormone melatonin is responsible for maintaining and regulating normal sleep patterns.
 This hormone is released by the pineal gland.
 Interestingly, melatonin is also known as the 'hormone of darkness'.